Insurance for multifamily property management at scale

 about multifamily pm insurance

-At minimum: general liability, professional liability (E&O), and workers compensation if you have employees.
-Most multifamily management companies also need a fidelity bond for rent collections, cyber liability for tenant data, and commercial auto for maintenance vehicles.
-EPLI covers on-site staff claims, and umbrella coverage adds limits for properties with pools, fitness centers, or high foot traffic.
-The exact program depends on units under management, property amenities, staff size, and management agreement obligations.
+General liability, professional liability (E&O), and workers compensation at minimum.
+Most apartment management companies also carry a fidelity bond for rent collections, cyber liability for tenant data, umbrella for amenity properties, and commercial auto for maintenance vehicles.
+The exact program depends on unit count, amenities, and management agreement requirements.

-The building owner's insurance covers the physical structure, rental income loss, and the owner's liability as property owner.
-The management company's insurance covers the PM's liability for its professional services and business operations.
-If a tenant sues over a maintenance failure, the owner's policy may respond for the property condition, but the PM's E&O responds for the management error.
-If a PM employee is injured, the PM's workers comp covers that, not the owner's.
+The building owner insures the structure, rental income, and property-level liability.
+The management company insures its own operations, professional services, and staff.
+If a tenant sues over a maintenance failure, the owner's policy responds for the property condition and the PM's E&O responds for the management error.
 Both parties need separate programs.

 In most states, yes, once you have employees.
-State thresholds vary, with some requiring coverage from the first hire and others setting a small headcount minimum.
-Multifamily management companies typically employ larger maintenance teams than other PM verticals, making workers comp a significant budget line.
-Accurate payroll allocation between maintenance workers and office or leasing staff directly affects premium, because the two classifications carry different rates.
+Thresholds vary: some states require coverage from the first hire, others set a small headcount minimum.
+Multifamily PMs typically employ larger maintenance teams than other PM verticals.
+Accurate payroll allocation between maintenance and office classifications directly affects premium.

-Apartment management software stores Social Security numbers, bank account details, credit reports, and payment information for every tenant across every managed property.
-A large multifamily portfolio may contain records for thousands of current and former tenants.
-A breach of your PM platform, a compromised online rent payment portal, or a phishing attack triggers notification costs, forensic investigation, credit monitoring, and potential lawsuits under every state's breach notification laws.
+Apartment management software stores Social Security numbers, bank details, credit reports, and payment data for every tenant across every managed property.
+A large portfolio may hold records for thousands of current and former tenants.
+A single breach triggers notification costs and potential lawsuits under all 50 state breach notification laws.

-For multifamily operators managing properties with pools, fitness centers, playgrounds, or a large total unit count, umbrella coverage is strongly recommended.
-A single drowning incident, a class-action fair housing suit, or a catastrophic premises liability event can exceed primary GL limits.
-Umbrella coverage stacks above GL, commercial auto, and employers liability.
-Many institutional owners require minimum umbrella limits in the management agreement.
+For operators managing properties with pools, fitness centers, or a large total unit count, umbrella is strongly recommended.
+A single drowning incident or class-action fair housing suit can exceed primary GL limits.
+Umbrella stacks above GL, commercial auto, and employers liability.
+Many institutional owners require minimum umbrella limits.

 Yes.
-Affordable housing and LIHTC properties add compliance layers that create distinct E&O exposure.
-Income certifications, annual recertifications, and regulatory audits all carry error risk that standard multifamily management does not.
-A misclassified tenant can trigger IRS recapture of tax credits against the owner, and the management agreement usually makes the PM liable for the compliance failure.
-HUD-regulated properties may also require specific fidelity bond minimums and GL limits.
+LIHTC properties add compliance layers that create distinct E&O exposure.
+Income certifications, annual recertifications, and regulatory audits carry error risk.
+A misclassified tenant can trigger IRS recapture of tax credits against the owner, and the management agreement usually makes the PM liable.
+HUD-regulated properties may require specific fidelity bond minimums and GL limits.

 Focus on the work.